hanascodes/Dystopia/DON'T-READ-ME.md

-#this is game I started making
-#because my imagination went wild
+This is a game I started making because my imagination went wild during a couple of studying sessions.